Skip to content

 Throughout the webinar, our experts highlight how telematics provides data-driven insights that help fleets reduce risk and increase driver accountability.
 By tracking key behaviors such as distracted driving, following distance, speeding and fatigue, telematics enables targeted coaching and training.
 The approach allows fleets to address their biggest risks rather than applying blanket strategies.

-When it comes to implementing these solutions, Nancy Bendickson, Managing Consultant and Aon, emphasizes the importance of a strategic approach.
+When it comes to implementing these solutions, Nancy Bendickson, Managing Consultant at Aon Global Risk Consulting, emphasizes the importance of a strategic approach.
 She expresses how companies "need to have a process in place that answers 'What's my strategy?', 'How am I going to implement this?', 'What is my use?' and understand that communication and management support are key.
 You have to have a strong basis for fleet safety for it to be effective."

 Sean O'Bryan, Professional Safety Consultant at Verizon Connect, notes the importance of building a sustainable process.
 "When you think about technology, less is more," he states.
 "You have to have a simple approach to how you drive process forward.
 Otherwise, you're going to have a hard time engaging with the technology beyond that 'honeymoon period,' where everything's fresh and new.
 You need to take a methodical approach to incrementally build success and get where you want to go."